 Why the IT Industry needs to heed its own advice.

-The following Its Good to Talk article was written by Frog for DIGIT – A news resource for Scotland’s IT & Digital Professionals
+The following Its Good to Talk article was written by Raiys for DIGIT – A news resource for Scotland’s IT & Digital Professionals

 For those of us of a certain age, the airwaves of the early 1990s were filled with iconic voices of Kurt Cobain, Eddie Vedder, Alanis Morissette, two brothers from Manchester and the gravelly cockney accent of a British actor urging folks to pick up the phone.